massarin/cosmogp/README.md

 ### Overview

-CosmoGP is a Python package designed for field-level inference of 2D weak lensing convergence fields using Gaussian processes.
-This package includes functionalities for generating Gaussian random fields (GRF) and lognormal fields, converting between power spectra and correlation functions, and setting up `numpyro` models for MCMC simulations to derive cosmological parameter posteriors.
-It is built upon `jax-cosmo` for the generation of power sectra and `tinygp` for Gaussian processes.
+`cosmogp` is a Python package designed for field-level inference of 2D weak lensing convergence fields using Gaussian processes.
+It includes functionalities for generating Gaussian random fields (GRF) and lognormal fields, converting between power spectra and correlation functions, and setting up `numpyro` models for MCMC simulations to derive cosmological parameter posteriors.
+The package builds upon `jax-cosmo` for power spectrum generation and `tinygp` for Gaussian processes.

 ### Features